 We monitor active sites, whether chargeable or non-chargeable, such as waste transfer stations and composting facilities, 5 times a year.
 This frequency can be changed depending on circumstances.
-If issues arise which we have no authority to control we pass them to the appropriate authorities eg Environment Agency, District Councils' Environmental Health officers or the Health and Safety Executive.
+If issues arise which we have no authority to control we pass them to the appropriate authorities.

 Site monitoring report

 Findings of site investigations are published in a site monitoring report.
 Breaches of conditions are categorised by severity as either technical, material or significant breaches.
-Depending on the severity of breaches, as well as the overall condition of the site, the report also outlines the action which should be taken.
-It also states the action we will take.
+Depending on the severity of breaches as well as the overall condition of the site, the report outlines the action to be taken.
 This can include:

 - None except for further monitoring if there are no significant issues.